-SHS Extra-Curricular Opportunities
+Extra-Curricular Opportunities

-We are extremely grateful to all staff, partners and students who commit so much of their time to supporting our young people beyond the classroom.
+We are extremely grateful to all staff, parents, partners and students who commit so much of their time to supporting our young people beyond the classroom.

-Extra-Curricular involvement is a valuable part of the rounded education we strive for at Selkirk High School.
-Please have a look at what is on offer - pupils are always welcome and should feel free to try out as many clubs as they like.
+Extra-Curricular involvement is a valuable part of every students' SHS Achievement Journey.
+Please have a look at what is on offer - students are always welcome and are invited to try out as many clubs as they like.